Recognizing (and dumping) Toxic Relationships

 3. review your list of feelings

-4. are they mostly negative for a person? or mostly positive?
+4. are they primarily negative for a person? or mostly positive?

-*For those mostly negative feelings, that is a toxic relationship to you.
+*For those primarily negative feelings, that is a toxic relationship to you.

 image obtained from Simple Most